HospitalRun/hospitalrun-server/README.md

 HospitalRun Server
 ======

+## Important Note
+### We are now working on a new major version of HospitalRun.
+As soon as the [next branch](https://github.com/HospitalRun/hospitalrun-server/tree/next) will be ready, it will be merged onto master.
+Please don't do any PR to this branch.
+Use this README just as installation reference for the current version.

 [![Help Contribute to Open Source](https://www.codetriage.com/hospitalrun/hospitalrun-server/badges/users.svg)](https://www.codetriage.com/hospitalrun/hospitalrun-server) [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/hospitalrun)

 This is the Node.js backend for HospitalRun.
 The intention is that this would be used in HospitalRun production deployments.
 Having a Node.js backend server allows us to do the following: